Real-normalized differentials: limits on stable curves: Limits of zeroes of RN differentials

-The computation of the multiplicity of $p_\ell$ as the limit of zeroes of $\Psi_k$ is straightforward --- the point $p_\ell$ is a smooth point of the component $C^v$ that contains it, and thus the multiplicity of it as the limit of zeroes of $\Psi_k$ is precisely the difference of the pole orders of $\Psi_k$ and $\Phi$ at $p_\ell$. \end{proof} \begin{cor} If the limit of zeroes of RN differentials exists in any sequence of smooth jet curves $\lbrace X_k\rbrace$ converging to a stable jet curve $X$, then it is given by the divisor of zeroes of the twisted limit differential for some jet-convergent sequence. \end{cor} \begin{proof} As argued in the proof of proposition~\ref{prop:compactness}, compactness of $\PS[\#E-1]$ implies that any sequence $\lbrace X_k\rbrace$ has an admissible subsequence.
+\begin{cor} Suppose that for a sequence of smooth jet curves $\lbrace X_k\rbrace$ converging to a stable jet curve $X$, the limit of zeroes of RN differentials exists.
+Then the limits of zeroes are the divisor of zeroes of the twisted limit differential for some jet-convergent sequence. \end{cor} \begin{proof} As argued in the proof of proposition~\ref{prop:compactness}, compactness of $\PS[\#E-1]$ implies that any sequence $\lbrace X_k\rbrace$ has an admissible subsequence.
 Furthermore, corollary~\ref{cor:subjet} shows that there exists a jet-convergent subsequence of this admissible subsequence.
 By theorem~\ref{thm:zeroes} the limit of zeroes of the RN differentials corresponding to this jet-convergent subsequence is the divisor of zeroes of the twisted limit differential in this subsequence.
 Since the limit of zeroes exists for the whole sequence, it must then be equal to the limit of zeroes in this subsequence. \end{proof}